alexandergunnarson/quantum/README.md

 Pretty easy, common-sense, decent stuff!
 Thanks :)

-*For more information, see [tldrlegal](https://tldrlegal.com/license/creative-commons-attribution-share-alike-(cc-sa))'s summary of the CC-SA license.*
+*For more information, see [tldrlegal's summary](https://tldrlegal.com/license/creative-commons-attribution-share-alike-(cc-sa)) of the CC-SA license.*